 The Christian Past That Wasn't: Formerly Telling Jefferson Lies

-Season Three is coming.
+Season Three began April 28.
 I am renaming the podcast The Christian Past That Wasn't to be consistent with the forthcoming book from Broadleaf Books, The Christian Past That Wasn't: Debunking the Christian Nationalist Myths That Hijack History.
 This is so much more than a fact-checking book; it critiques the entire Christian nationalist project and misuse of history for political gain.
 Consistent with the first two seasons of this podcast, The Christian Past That Wasn't demonstrates that separation of church and state was the intention of the framers of the charter documents.
 We would be so much better off if we stayed true to separation of church and state in the US.

 Telling Jefferson Lies chronicles how history can be hijacked for ideological and political purposes, as well as a much broader story about the surge of Christian nationalism and the misuse of history which often goes along with it.
-The series begins with an in-depth consideration of the methods of Christian nationalist story teller David Barton.
+The series begins in season one with an in-depth consideration of the methods of Christian nationalist story teller David Barton.
 Then I tell the story of how his book on Jefferson was pulled from publication in 2012 and the response of evangelicals to that rare event.
 From there, I broaden the scope to examine the varieties of Christian nationalism and the negative consequences of this way of thinking about church and state.
 The last segment examines the reasons why the separation of church and state is good history, good civics, and good religion.

-For more information, go to http://www.gettingjeffersonright.com.
+For more information, go to http://www.gettingjeffersonright.com and http://www.christianpast.com.

 The Christian Past That Wasn't: Formerly Telling Jefferson Lies